farroutt3fan/hello-world/README.md

 # hello-world
-A workshop personal projects and experiments
+A workshop for personal projects and experiments